 Since the 1930s, UM scientists and students have been adding to a vast collection of marine invertebrate species, considered one of the largest in the world.
 Many visitors to the University of … More

 Rosenstiel School researchers are analyzing whether warmer freshwater from South American rivers is impacting the strength of hurricanes in the Caribbean Sea.
 Hurricane Matthew, the … More

 A College of Engineering faculty member begins modeling a Net Zero Energy Community for Cuba’s future energy infrastructure.
 Cuba has been slowly but steadily moving toward an energy crisis … More

-Corals in Cuba, considered to be some of most pristine in the Caribbean, may help determine how these ecosystems can survive climate change.
-Andrew C. Baker is an associate professor in the … More
+Corals in Cuba, considered to be some of the most pristine in the Caribbean, may help determine how these ecosystems can survive climate change.
+Andrew C. Baker, an associate professor in … More

 The UM Chapter of Engineers without Borders travels to the Dominican Republic for the first step in creating a water system engineering … More

 Shark expert Neil Hammerschlag administers ultrasounds on sharks at Tiger Beach in the Bahamas.
 Moving swiftly and acting a bit moody, the large pregnant female showed up for her ultrasound without a scheduled … More

 The Rosenstiel School’s final lecture of the 2017 Sea Secrets series focused on using science diplomacy to bring marine science together in the U.S. and Cuba and was held at the new Frost Science Museum.
 At a time when s … More